2019 California Golden Bears football team: Coaching changes

 On February 26, 2019, defensive line coach Tony Tuioti left the Golden Bears to become the new defensive line coach for the Nebraska Cornhuskers under Scott Frost.
 Andrew Browning was named the Bears' new defensive line coach on February 27, 2019.
 Browning is the third defensive line coach in three years under Justin Wilcox after Jerry Azzinaro's departure in 2017.

 Pac-12 media days

 Pac-12 media poll

 In the 2019 Pac-12 preseason media poll, California was voted to finish in fifth place in the North Division.

 Schedule

 Three of California first four games were non-conference games, starting on August 31 against UC Davis of the Big Sky Conference.
 The Golden Bears then played their conference opener against Washington.
 Rounding out the non-conference slate was a home game against North Texas of Conference USA and a road game against Ole Miss of the Southeastern Conference (SEC).
-In Pac-12 Conference play, Cal played the other members of the North Division and faced Arizona State, UCLA, USC, and Utah from the South Division.
-They did not play Arizona and Colorado.
+In conference, Cal did not play Arizona or Colorado.